StillKonfuzed/NewsGrabber/README.md

 ># API USAGE RULES
 >>Always give the credit to original site with link to the news (SHOULD REDIRECT).
 Source link will be mapped to api response by default for every news.
+>>Repeating above point.
+You MUST include the source link in the news which MUST redirect to source on click.
 >>Do not send frequent request.
 Try to limit requests below 1800 hourly.
 >>Api is Production ready!
 Do not abuse.